yunielrc/ydf/README.md

 The disadvantages of this approach are:

-1. it's not modular, so you can't make a custom pick of packages to install
+1. you can't make a custom pick of packages to install
 2. loss of the relationship between tool installation and configuration
 3. it breaks the principle of high cohesion and low coupling
 4. no suitable for sharing, because #1